dieck/GloomhavenScenarioViewer/README.md

 ## Locations

-The `locations.txt` file has the following format:
+The `locations.txt` file has the following formats:

 ```
+# Comments begin with a # hash sign
+% 000 Scenarios are starting with %, followed by a 3 digit number, and the scenario name
+F filenames begin with "F" followed by the name without .jpg

-# Comment
+# Boxes to show:

-# Heading per filename, first one stating the scenario name
-% 000 Scenario Name
-F filename
 # Left Top Width Height Color Text

+# or rotated boxes: use three coordinates, rotated clockwise
+# AX,AY BX,BY CX,CY Color Text

-# multi-page: No additional % 000 needed
+# Multi-Page scenarios use additional F, no additional %
 F secondfile
 # Left Top Width Height Color Text
 ```

 Color can be stated as html color name, or in hex #1234ef.